-- Lead, manage, and supervise subordinates assigned to the Branch.
-Implementation of IAP as appropriate for their - Implementation of IAP as appropriate for their Branch.
-Development of alternatives for Branch operations. - Attendance at Planning Meetings with the Operations Section Chief at their request. - Help to develop tactical plans and required resources for the Branch for the next operational - resources for the Branch for the next operationa period.
+Branch Director Role and Responsibilities Responsible for: Lead, manage, and supervise subordinates assigned to the Branch.
+Implementation of IAP as appropriate for their Branch.
+Development of alternatives for Branch operations.
+Attendance at Planning Meetings with the Operations Section Chief at their request.
+Help to develop tactical plans and required resources for the Branch for the next operational period.